-Cross Country (X/C) is a Fall team sport and takes place from August 5 – Nov.
-16. Races are run through woods and fields on dirt, gravel and grass trails and are typically 3 miles or 5 kilometers.
+Cross Country (X/C) is a Fall team sport and this coming year will take place from February 15 – May 1.
+Races are run through woods and fields on dirt, gravel and grass trails and are typically 3 miles or 5 kilometers.
 In each race, team members start together and aim to run the course in the shortest time possible.
 Team scores are based on the finishing places of the top 5 team members.
 The lowest team score wins.
 Varsity meets usually involve between 10-50 schools and are held on Saturday mornings; JV races involve 3-6 schools and are held on Wednesday afternoons.
 Our goals are to win the Conference Championships, help everyone to develop their strength and stamina and to achieve personal time and place goals.

-TEAM SQUADS - The Varsity squad consists of the top 7 runners.
-Varsity boys aim to race 5-5:30 min/mile, varsity girls 6-6:30 min/mile, JV boys under 9 min/mile, and JV girls under 10 min/mile.
-Those not not ready to race 3 miles at JV pace will be placed on the development squad.
+TEAM SQUADS - The Varsity squad consists of 7-10 runners.
+The JV squad consists of an unlimited number of runners who meet the JV time requirements (see below).
+Those not able to meet the JV requirements may run on our development squad.
 Placement on squads will be based on practices, time trials, work ethic, attitude and attendance.
 Boys’ and girls’ squads race separately though frequently train together.
 All squads are open to FHS students in grades 9-12 who have parental and doctors permission to participate.
 Students must have passed 5 classes last year and be taking 5 classes this coming year.

 Signup to receive coaches' messages via REMIND.
 Text the message "@fhs-xc" to the number 81010 or to 253-693-4909.
 Otherwise, go to https://www.remind.com/, create an account for yourself, and click Join A Class.
 Enter fhs-xc.
 You will be given the option to receive text or email messages.